 Solutions can stand alone, or they may also be a module.
 A module is a solution that is part of another solution.
-You can specify a solution to be a module, but it is not required to use a solution as a module.
+A solution can be specified to be a module, but it is not required to use a solution as a module.